ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.smartcontrol/README.md

 * (Mic-M) Fix: Perform configuration validation and correction also for non-active table rows, since these can be switched on thru `smartcontrol.x.options.xxx.xxx.active` states.

 ### 0.1.1-beta.1
-* (Mic-M) New feature: New option in motion sensor table: if activated, motion triggers will not set a timeout if target device was turned on previously without a motion trigger ("manually").
+* (Mic-M) New feature: New option in motion sensor table: if activated, motion triggers will not set a timeout if a target device was turned on previously without a motion trigger ("manually").
 [Forum Link](https://forum.iobroker.net/post/433871)
 * (Mic-M) Fix: non-consistent logs for verifying config
-* (Mic-M) Change: changed limitTriggerInterval from 2s to 1s - [Issue #3](https://github.com/Mic-M/ioBroker.smartcontrol/issues/3)
+* (Mic-M) Change: changed limitTriggerInterval from 2s to 1s - [Issue #3](https://github.com/iobroker-community-adapters/ioBroker.smartcontrol/issues/3)
 * (Mic-M) Fix: 24:00 as time: now treated as 0:00 but adding 24h to timestamp.
 * (Mic-M) Fix: If a trigger state path was used multiple times in different triggers and schedules, second schedule stopped.
 [Forum Link](https://forum.iobroker.net/post/464208)
 * (Mic-M) Improvement: Better info log / extended info log per Option 'Extended Info Log'